Sterile Neutrino as an Asymmetric Dark Matter: Concluding remarks

 \section{Concluding remarks}

 In this work, we have investigated a minimal and predictive framework for asymmetric sterile neutrino DM produced via the freeze-in mechanism.
 The model extends the SM by introducing a scalar mediator $\phi$, a sterile neutrino $N$ as the DM candidate, and a singlet fermion $\chi$ participating in the decay process $\phi \rightarrow \bar{\chi} N$.
-The production of DM occurs out of thermal equilibrium through the decay of the mediator field, while a CP-violating parameter $\varepsilon$ and an effective chemical potential $\mu$ generate the particle--antiparticle asymmetry in the sterile sector.
+The production of DM occurs out of thermal equilibrium through the decay of the mediator field, while a CP-violating parameter $\varepsilon$ generates the sterile-sector asymmetry and the trilinear coupling $\mu$ determines the efficiency of its production.

 We derived and numerically solved the relevant Boltzmann equations to determine the evolution of the asymmetric yield.
 The final relic abundance is controlled by the interplay between the sterile neutrino mass $m_N$, the effective coupling $\mu$, and the CP-violating parameter $\varepsilon$.
-We showed that the present-day DM density, $\Omega_{\rm DM} h^2 \simeq 0.12$~\cite{Planck:2018,Aghanim:2020}, can be naturally reproduced for a wide range of parameter values, without requiring thermal equilibrium with the SM plasma.
+We showed that the present-day DM density, $\Omega_{\rm DM} h^2 \simeq 0.12$~\cite{Planck:2018}, can be naturally reproduced within well-defined regions of parameter space through freeze-in production, without thermalizing the sterile sector with the SM plasma.

-The momentum distribution of the sterile neutrino DM arises from out-of-equilibrium decay and is therefore non-thermal.
+The momentum distribution of sterile-neutrino DM is non-thermal, since the particles are produced through freeze-in decays of the scalar mediator.
 We demonstrated that the resulting average momentum satisfies $\langle p/T \rangle < 3.15$, indicating that the DM candidate is colder than thermal warm DM scenarios~\cite{Merle:2013,Merle:2015b}.
-Consequently, the model can remain consistent with Lyman-$\alpha$ structure formation bounds~\cite{Viel:2005,Irves:2023}, provided the sterile neutrino mass exceeds the corresponding lower limit derived in Sec.~\ref{sec4.3}.
+Consequently, the model can be consistent with Lyman-$\alpha$ structure formation bounds~\cite{Palanque-Delabrouille:2019,Irsic:2024}, provided the sterile neutrino mass exceeds the corresponding lower limit derived in Sec.~\ref{sec4.3}.

-We further imposed additional phenomenological constraints, including bounds from Higgs invisible decay~\cite{ATLAS:2022,CMS:2023}, BBN~\cite{Kawasaki:2018,Cyburt:2015}, and the requirement of freeze-in production ($\Gamma_\phi < H$)~\cite{Hall:2009}.
-By combining all constraints, we identified well-defined viable regions in the $(m_N,\mu)$ and $(m_N,\varepsilon)$ parameter planes, as shown in Figs.~\ref{fig:mu_mN} and~\ref{fig:eps_mN}.
-These regions exhibit characteristic scaling relations originating from the condition $m_N Y_-^\infty \simeq \text{const}$, which ensures the correct relic abundance.
+We further imposed the freeze-in production condition ($\Gamma_\phi < H$)~\cite{Hall:2009} and the Lyman-$\alpha$ structure formation constraint~\cite{Palanque-Delabrouille:2019,Irsic:2024}.
+Combining these requirements with the observed DM relic abundance leads to well-defined viable regions in the $(m_N,\mu)$ and $(m_N,\varepsilon)$ parameter planes, shown in Figs.~\ref{fig:mu_mN} and~\ref{fig:eps_mN}.
+The resulting bands reflect the condition $m_N Y_-^\infty \simeq \mathrm{const}$ required to reproduce the observed DM density.